petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 The Site Activities panel presents a summary of how visitors interact with your site.
 This panel contains the following metrics:

-**Unique Visitors:** This is the total number of individuals that are identified by a unique `userId` (i.e. user ID).
+**Unique Visitors:** The total number of individuals identified by a unique `userId` (i.e. user ID).

-A visitor to your site is assigned a unique `userId`.
-When the visitor logs in with their email address, their analytics data will continue to be associated with this `userId`.
-If the visitor previously logged in and was already assigned a `userId`, the analytics data will be associated with this previously assigned `userId` instead.
+Visitors to your site are assigned unique `userId`s.
+When visitors log in with their email address, their analytics data continues to be associated with this `userId`.
+If the visitor previously logged in and was already assigned a `userId`, the analytics data is instead associated with this previously assigned `userId`.

-A new `userId` is assigned if the visitor uses a different browser, logs in with a different email address, or clears their browser cookies.
+A new `userId` is assigned if visitors use a different browser, log in with a different email address, or clear their browser cookies.

 **Sessions per Visitor:** An average of the number of sessions for each unique visitor.
 A single visitor can open multiple sessions.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
+A session is considered a new session if 30 minutes of inactivity pass since the previous session, or is the start of a new day (i.e. past midnight).

 **Session Duration:** The length of time an average session lasts.